Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 5. Booth Formations

 With booth formations, you’ll be able to set the overall layout of your display design.
-These kits come in a variety of styles like the island exhibit, counter and table-booth, with each one providing a unique layout.
-Despite these kits covering a lot of ground, they are designed for portability and ease of assembly.
+Despite these formations covering a lot of ground, they are designed for portability and ease of assembly.

 For island exhibits, in particular, you have a variety of options for the formation of your booth.
 The Orbital Express™ Truss comes with tall graphic panels, counters for displaying materials and a variety of configurations to attract visitors to your booth.
 Another option, the Hybrid Pro™ Modular exhibit, arrives with laminated panels, semi-private meeting areas, towers and much more for a unique design.
 Additionally, they come with accents like monitor mounts, display lighting and literature racks.